Capital District (New York): Festivals

 One of the largest events in the Capital District is the Tulip Fest held in Albany every spring at Washington Park.
 The tradition stems from when Mayor Erastus Corning 2nd got a city ordinance passed declaring the tulip as Albany's official flower on July 1, 1948.
 In addition, he sent a request to Queen Wilhelmina of the Netherlands to name a variety as Albany's tulip.
 On July 11, 1948, her reply was "Her Majesty gladly accepts the invitation to designate a tulip as the official flower of Albany."
 She picked the variety "Orange Wonder", a bronzy orange shaded scarlet.
 The first Tulip Fest was celebrated the next year on May 14, 1949, with opening ceremonies still carried on today as tradition, such as the sweeping of State Street and the crowning of a Tulip Queen.
 The African-American tradition of Pinksterfest, whose origins are traced back even further to Dutch festivities, was later incorporated into the Tulip Fest.
 Attendance to the festival in 2010 was approximately 80,000.

+Another large festival in Albany is the Capital Pride Parade and Festival, a major gay pride event held each June, attended by an estimated 30,000 spectators annually from across Upstate New York.

+The Capital Gay Pride Parade and Festival is the largest celebration of LGBTQ culture in Upstate New York.

 The largest Flag Day parade in the United States had been held every year in Troy until 2017.
 The 42nd annual parade in 2009 is along a two-mile (3 km) long route.
 First Night celebrations are held in Saratoga Springs, while in 2006 Albany decided to eliminate its First Night celebrations in favor of a new "Albany WinterFestival" (WinterFest).

 Other major festivals in the Capital District include ethnic festivals.
 The Albany LatinFest, which has been held since 1996, drew 10,000 people to Washington Park in 2008.
 In Schenectady the growing Guyanese community has celebrated the Guyanese Family Fun Day for several years in that city's Central Park.
 PolishFest is a three-day celebration of Polish culture in the Capital District, held in the town of Colonie for the past eight years.